Company Logo - Home Link

 [Picket Post Close in Berkshire (Martin’s Heron Station) and the Warner Bros.’
 Studios in Watford]

-Little Whinging is actually named after a small village in Gloucestershire that J. K. Rowling visited as a child however, Little Whinging in the Potter books is located in Surrey.
+Little Whinging is actually named after a small village in Gloucestershire that J. K. Rowling visited as a child, however, Little Whinging in the Potter books is located in Surrey.

 To be specific, external scenes were shot at a house in Picket Post Close (Number 12 standing in for 4 Privet Drive).

-However, Little Whinging and Privet Drive were partially re-created at the Warner Bros Studios in Watford, where all subsequent Little Whinging shots were filmed.
+Potter film crews found shooting on location was impractical, so Little Whinging and Privet Drive were partially re-created at the Warner Bros Studios in Watford, where all subsequent Little Whinging shots were filmed.

 2. The Forbidden Forest